Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey

 The convolutions only depend on the intrinsic geometry of the manifold.
-Compared to previous work, equivariance is guaranteed with respect to local transformations instead of global ones.
+Compared to previous work, equivariance is guaranteed w.r.t. local transformations instead of global ones.
 This framework is applied to signals on a icosahedron which is an approximation of the sphere.